SMARTNET MOBILITY SECURITY +

 (above) was born, the predecessor to the Toyota Prius and BMW i3.

 Patents, Design rights and Trademarks would be either applied for at each breakthrough, or extended from existing rights, once the formula is confirmed.
-This is to protect the interests of the European Union, cooperating concerns like generating utilities, motor manufacturers and third party investors.
+This is to protect the interests of the European Union (if they are the seed source), cooperating concerns like generating utilities, motor manufacturers and third party investors.

 The income from royalties would be ploughed back into vehicle, cartridge and network development, such that vehicles and energy storage solutions might be produced and sold in every country in the world - opening up new markets to replace old markets, such that car makers remain profitable and can contribute positively to the development of a sustainable society.